-How Immigrants File Taxes in the United States (Step-by-Step)
+How Immigrants File Taxes in the United States (Step-by-Step Guide)

 The Process That Feels Impossible Until Someone Explains It

-Every year, as the tax filing season approaches, millions of immigrants across the United States face the same moment of anxiety.
+Every year, as tax season approaches, many of us face the same moment of anxiety.
 The deadline is coming.
 The forms are complicated.
 The terminology is unfamiliar.
-And the fear of making a mistake — of owing money, of triggering an audit, of somehow running into legal trouble — makes the whole process feel much more difficult than it needs to be.
+And the fear of making a mistake — of owing money, of triggering an audit, of somehow running into legal trouble — makes the whole process feel much harder than it needs to be.

-The reality is that for most immigrants with straightforward situations, filing taxes in the United States is a manageable process.
+The reality is that for most of us with straightforward situations, filing taxes in the United States is manageable.
 Once you understand what documents you need, what forms you will use, and what the steps are, it becomes something you can handle with confidence.

 This guide will walk you through the entire process, step by step.
 Every term will be explained.
 Every step will be clear.
 By the end, you will know exactly what to do and when to do it.